vemonet/libre-chat/docs/docs/index.md

 2. Configure the service in a `chat.yml` file

-3. Start the chat web service from the terminal with `libre-chat start` or `docker compose up`
+3. Start the chat web service from the terminal with `libre-chat start` or `docker compose up`.
+The first time it will take some time to download the model if not already done (models size are around 15+GB)

 Seasoned developers can also manipulate LLM models, and deploy the API in python scripts using the `libre_chat` module.